milanaryal/milanaryal.github.io/_pages/about.md

 ---
 layout: page
 title: "About"
-tagline: "This is what I do."
+tagline: "Who is this?"
 description: "Casual weblogger who writes about capital market, front-end web development, and positive living."
 image: "/assets/img/about.jpg"
 permalink: "/about/"
 ---

-Hello --- I'm Milan Aryal (मिलन अर्याल), who is passionate about capital market and front-end web development based in Kathmandu, Nepal.
+Hey --- this is Milan Aryal (मिलन अर्याल), who is passionate about capital market and front-end web development based in Kathmandu, Nepal.

 > The name Milan (pronounced MEE-lahn), means dear, loving and gracious in Slavic; in Ancient Roman, eager and laborious; and in Sanskrit, unification.